kubevela/kubevela/documentation/cli/vela_manualscaler.md

 ```
   -a, --app string    create or add into an existing application group
       --detach        detach trait from component
-  -h, --help          help for scale
+  -h, --help          help for manualscaler
   -r, --replica int    (default 2)
   -s, --staging       only save changes locally without real update application
 ```